aram2608/mariachi-lang/README.md

 If you are curious in playing around with the language you can go ahead and give it a try, I am open to suggestions through pull or issues requests.

-Current Status- everything should work, some strange behavior to note is all functions, statements, and loops return 0
+Current Status- everything should work sorta, the return values are weird since every statement is return as a List type, this lead to some strange behavior at times.

 ## Getting Started